anusha-murali/anusha-murali.github.io/DP/domino.md

 <img width="550" alt="domino_5" src="https://github.com/user-attachments/assets/29194a65-c22e-48ae-8172-7ad39d7eec1d" />
 </p>

+Hence there are $f(n-3)$ possible ways to build a structure in Case 3 using the above construction.

 (B) It can also be constructed by adding a domino to the structure similar to the one in Case 4 above, but with a top length of $n-2$ as shown below.